CJCrafter/FoliaScheduler/README.md

 ```

 ## Using Reflection
-Paper and Spigot often disagree on what to name a class, field, or method.
-This is a problem
+Paper and Spigot often "*disagree*" on what to name a class, field, or method.
+This is a
-if you plan on using reflection to access these classes, like:
+major problem if you plan on using reflection to access these classes.
+Like this example:
 ```java
     Class.forName("net.minecraft.world.entity.monster.EntityCreeper");  // Works on Spigot servers
     Class.forName("net.minecraft.world.entity.monster.Creeper");  // Works on Paper servers
 ```

 To solve this, we provide a utility class called [`ReflectionUtil`](https://github.com/CJCrafter/FoliaScheduler/blob/master/src/main/java/com/cjcrafter/foliascheduler/util/ReflectionUtil.java)
 that will automatically remap classes, fields, and methods for you.
+The example
+above can be solved by using the code below:

 ```java
     // Always provide a Spigot-mapped class, and we'll remap as needed